You've got questions, we've got answers.

 The system will only accept whole numbers, and as such, the system rounding process is slightly different than the manual process and can result in $1 – $2 differences in the total.

-A common math error when manually calculating the form is to omit the Terrorism Risk Premium, or to calculate the amounts wrong.
+A common math error when manually calculating the form is to omit the Terrorism Risk Premium, or to not divide the payroll by 100 before multiplying by the rate.

 Please note that the final audit, completed once coverage is cancelled or expired, will correct any reporting or math errors made during the policy term.